s0md3v/Smap/README.md

 **Supported formats**
 ```
-oX    // xml
+oX    // nmap's xml format
-oG    // greppable format
+oG    // nmap's greppable format
-oN    // nmap format
+oN    // nmap's default format
-oA    // output in all 3 formats at once
+oA    // output in all 3 formats above at once
+oP    // IP:PORT pairs seperated by newlines
+oS    // custom smap format
 ```

+> Note: Since Nmap doesn't scan/display vulnerabilities and tags, that data is not available in nmap's formats.
+Use `-oS` to view that info.

 ### Specifying ports
 SMap scans these [1237 ports](https://api.shodan.io/shodan/ports) by default.
 If you want to display results for certain ports, use the `-p` option.